Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights - NewsBreak

 - Dolphins games have an average total of 45.2 points this season, 1.8 fewer than Sunday's over/under.

-- The 47.3 PPG average total in Jaguars games this season is 0.3 points more than this game's over/under.
+- The 47-point total for this game is 0.3 points below the 47.3 points per game average total in Jaguars games this season.

 Dolphins stats and trends

-- The Dolphins have been favored by 3 points or more one time this season and have not covered the spread in any of them.
+- This season, the Dolphins are winless ATS when entering a game as a favorite of 1.5 points or more.

-- Miami's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).
+- Miami's games this year have hit the over on three of five set point totals (60%).

-- The Dolphins have turned the ball over eight times this season, seven more turnovers than the Jaguars have forced (1).
+- This year, the Dolphins have turned the ball over eight times, seven more than the Jaguars' takeaways (1).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Jaguars.